stacks-network/stacks-core/docs/event-dispatcher.md

 Delivers information about burnchain blocks as their sortitions are processed.
 *   **Triggered by keys**: `*`, `"burn_blocks"`.
-*   **Payload Summary**: Contains burn block hash, height, consensus hash, parent hash, reward recipients, slot holders, and total burn amount.
+*   **Payload Summary**: Contains burn block hash, height, consensus hash, parent hash, reward recipients, individual PoX transactions, slot holders, and total burn amount.
 *   **Note**: In the event of PoX forks, a `new_burn_block` event may be triggered for a burn block previously processed.

 *Example Payload:*